-Vulnerability to natural disasters:
+2.2.4 Vulnerability to natural disasters:

-- Seismology The project lies in Zone III i.e., Moderate Damage Risk Zone (MSK VII) according to the Building Materials and Technology Promotion Council (BMTPC) Earthquake Hazard Map.
-The region has experienced earthquake of magnitude 3.8 on Richter scale at Ludhiana Sangrur border in 2017 and magnitude 3.6 on Richer Scale in Sangrur in 2022. - Cyclones According to the BMTPC Cyclone Hazard Map, the project does not fall under cyclone prone zone. - Floods The project falls in the area liable to floods according to the BMTPC Flood Hazard Map. - Wind The project location lies in Very High Damage Risk Zone B (V0 = 50 m/s) according to the BMTPC Wind Hazard Map.
+- Seismology The project lies in the Zone III i.e., Moderate Damage Risk Zone (MSK VII) according to the Building Materials and Technology Promotion Council (BMTPC) Earthquake Hazard Map.
+The region has not experienced any major earthquake in the last decade. - Cyclones According to the BMTPC Cyclone Hazard Map, the project does not fall under cyclone prone zone. - Floods The project is in the High-Risk Zone for floods according to the BMTPC Flood Hazard Map. - Wind The project location lies in Very High Damage Risk Zone B (V0 = 50 m/s) according to the BMTPC Wind Hazard Map.